kiet8112006/olist-data-analysis/README.md

 WHERE table_name = 'olist_order_items_dataset'
 AND column_name = 'shipping_limit_date';
 ```
+Result:
+The column `shipping_limit_date` is stored as a DATETIME data type.

+Conclusion:
+This data type is appropriate because the column represents the
+deadline for the seller to ship the order to the logistics partner.

 ### Check Range of shipping_limit_date
 Check the minimum and maximum values of shipping_limit_date to detect potential anomalies in the shipping deadline data.
 sql query: